Do you feel rejected or betrayed by a parent?

 Although adults may consider young children to be stupid

-and naive, most children are both intelligent and sensitive to family
+and naive, most children are both intelligent and very sensitive to family

 relationships.
-Children may be unable to communicate using adult language, and they be may ignored or
+Few children can communicate using adult language, and they be may ignored or

 ridiculed if they try.
 Children often communicate with symptoms.